First denaturalization occurs under DOJ’s Operation Janus

 “The defendant exploited our immigration system and unlawfully secured the ultimate immigration benefit of naturalization, which undermines both the nation’s security and our lawful immigration system,” said Acting Assistant Attorney General Chad Readler of the Justice Department’s Civil Division.
 “The Justice Department will continue to use every tool to protect the integrity of our nation’s immigration system, including the use of civil denaturalization.”

-The DOJ said it intends to refer about 1,600 Operation Janus cases for prosecution.
+The Justice Department said it expects about 1,600 Operation Janus cases to be referred from Homeland Security for prosecution.